It's been a long time coming but we are thrilled to announce that Blackpool is open for business!

 If you have an attraction in mind, check their availability online as most will require a pre-booked ticket to manage what will be reduced capacity in the first few weeks

-From July 4 you must keep up to 2m apart from anyone outside your immediate household
+You must keep up to 2m apart from anyone outside your immediate household

 Don’t forget to wear a mask on all public transport (buses, taxis, trains, trams)